-It is not necessary to indicate any IP on the Tentacle server as the sync server initiates communications and recovers the Tentacle server files indicated on the sync_address parameter.
+It is not necessary to indicate any IP on the Tentacle server, since the sync server initiates communications and recovers the Tentacle server files indicated on the sync_address parameter.

-Multiple remote Tentacle servers can be configured and the sync server will communicate with all of them provided the IP addresses are indicated on the sync_address parameter, separated by commas:
+Multiple remote Tentacle servers can be configured and the sync server will communicate with all of them, provided that the IP addresses are indicated on the sync_address parameter, separated by commas:

 syncserver 1 sync_address 10.140.70.110 sync_port 41121

 In the Tentacle server startup script 10.140.70.110 /etc/init.d/tentacle_serverd:

 Sync server communications support SSL certificate use.
 Several parameters must be added to the pandora_server.conf file, and in the remote Tentacle server script, the same options should be used to achieve normal SSL connection.

 - sync_ca: <certificate path of the authenticating CA>

 - sync_key: <server certificate private key path>

 sync_ca /home/cacert.pem sync_cert /home/tentaclecert.pem sync_key /home/tentaclekey.pem

 - -f: <CA certificate path>